-Confining Unit is the opposite of an aquifer.
+Confining unit is the opposite of an aquifer.
 It is a layer of rock or sand that limits groundwater movement in and out of an aquifer.

-Contaminants of Concern are contaminants found at the unit that have undergone detailed analysis and have been found to present a potential threat to human health and the environment.
+Contaminants of concern are contaminants identified in the risk assessment that are found at a waste unit and pose an unacceptable risk to human health and the environment.